 Ms Susan Lloyd-Hurwitz is the CEO and Managing Director of Mirvac.
 Susan has also held senior executive positions at LaSalle Investment Management, MGPA, Macquarie Group and Lend Lease Corporation, working in Australia, the US and Europe.
 Susan is the Chair of the Green Building Council of Australia, a Director of the Business Council of Australia, President of Institut Européen d’Administration des Affaires (INSEAD) Australasian Council, a member of the INSEAD Global Board and a Trustee of the Australian Museum Foundation.

 Mr Jordan O’Reilly is the CEO and co-founder of Hireup; an online platform connecting Australians with disability with support workers who fit their needs and share their interests.
-With over six years’ experience in establishing and growing both not-for profit and for-profit disability service providers, Jordan has spent much of his adult life working in the Australian disability sector.
+With over six years’ experience in establishing and growing both not-for-profit and for-profit disability service providers, Jordan has spent much of his adult life working in the Australian disability sector.
 He was awarded the NSW Young Carer of the Year Award in 2011, the Rotary Community Service Award in 2012 and the Sydney University Faculty of Health Science Leadership award in 2013.
-Jordan has also been awarded the Foundation for Young Australians Changemaker of the Year Award 2014, a Myer Foundation Innovation Fellowship in 2015, Sydney University’s Young Alumni Achievement Award 2015 and NSW State Finalist, Young Australian of the Year Award 2015 and more recently, he’s also been recognised as EY’s 2018 Emerging Entrepreneur of the Year
+Jordan has also been awarded the Foundation for Young Australians Changemaker of the Year Award 2014, a Myer Foundation Innovation Fellowship in 2015, Sydney University’s Young Alumni Achievement Award 2015, NSW State Finalist, Young Australian of the Year Award 2015 and more recently, he’s also been recognised as EY’s 2018 Emerging Entrepreneur of the Year